lmmx/dx/src/dx/ams/conm/README.md

   - CONM: "Contemporary Mathematics"
     - URL: [https://bookstore.ams.org/conm](https://bookstore.ams.org/conm)

-IMPORTANT: THE REST OF THIS FILE IS A DUPLICATE OF DX:AMS:GSM AND WILL BE CHANGED

 ## Manifest

 - `parse_subject_form.js` is a 3 line Javascript script run in the browser console at the URL above